-Individual work arranged with a faculty member on problems in biology as indicated by the student's preparation and interest.
-Attendance at the weekly Biology Seminar is required.
-Credit may be from 1 to 3 hours per semester with no more than 6 cumulative credit hours possible.
-Prerequisites: Consent of instructor and approval of a study/research plan submitted to the department chair prior to the semester of enrollment in the course.
+Individual work arranged with a faculty member on research questions in biology, as determined by the student's preparation and interests.
+Regular attendance at the weekly Biology Seminar (or other seminars related to the student's work) is expected.
+Credit may range from 1 to 3 hours per semester, and the course may be repeated up to a total of no more than 6 cumulative credit hours.
+Prerequisite: Consent of instructor.